-Being a queer man doesn’t automatically make you a fan of anal sex.
-Anal sex is difficult, painful, and sometimes makes a mess.
-Some men have medical reasons that make anal sex impossible — others simply don’t enjoy it.
+Anal sex is hard.
+And often, after all the work, it’s still unenjoyable.
+So it’s no surprise to me that some men simply don’t like it at all, and some men may have medical reasons that make anal sex impossible.
 I’ve known many guys who are total tops not because they love topping, but because they find bottoming too painful and unpleasant.
-If you don’t like either, you might be a side.
+If you don’t like topping or bottoming, you might be a side.
+You have a name!

-Bottoming is a pain.
-It’s a lot of work, preparation, diet managing, and trial and error to find a cleaning routine that works for you.
-A lot of messes, failed attempts, and fissures happen before you get good at it.
-And while many bottoms probably envy the perceived ease of being a top, tops have troubles too.
-We glorify large cock size and create a culture idealizing hypermasculine, aggressive, ultra-confident tops, making average men (most of us) feel inadequate and leaving feminine and submissive tops out in the cold.
-Despite these issues, anal sex is widely considered the standard way queer men connect.
+Bottoming is a lot of work, preparation, diet managing, and trial and error to find a cleaning routine that works.
+And while many bottoms may envy the perceived ease of being a top, tops have their troubles too.
+Thanks to porn, our culture glorifies big dicks and idealizes hypermasculine, aggressive, ultra-confident tops, making average men (most of us) feel inadequate by comparison and leaving feminine and submissive tops out in the cold.
+Even with all these issues, anal sex is widely considered default sex between men.

-Beneath all these words and terms is a truth we’re just barely scratching at — that human sexuality can’t be reduced to single-word identities.
+Beneath all these words and terms is a truth we’re just scratching at — that human sexuality can’t be reduced to single-word identities.
 Sexuality is a complex, fluid, ever-evolving thing.
 But single-word identities are helpful for dating and building communities, so we keep them.
-We should welcome sides the same way we should welcome new words to our ever-expanding LGBT acronym.
-Queer elders tend to bemoan the expanded acronym (along with the use of the word “queer”) as a millennial snowflake invention, and I’m sure it sometimes looks like we’re composing identities and labels out of thin air.
+We should welcome sides the same way we welcome new words to our ever-expanding LGBT acronym.
+Queer elders tend to bemoan the expanding acronym (along with the word “queer”) as a snowflake invention, and I’m sure it sometimes looks like we’re composing identities out of thin air.
 But even if someone doesn’t understand the new terms or see the need for them, it’s not hard to understand the intention behind their creation.

-Finding names for who we are and how we feel is perhaps the oldest human struggle.
-Sexual and gender identity are difficult, complex, intensely personal concepts that resist simple, one-word labels — I’m sure “transgender” feels oversimplified to some trans folks as much as “gay” feels oversimplified to me.
+Finding words for who we are and how we feel may be the oldest human struggle.
+Sexuality and gender are difficult, complex, intensely personal concepts that resist simple labels.
 Sex is such an important part of my life, and words like “bottom” and “versatile” barely do justice to what I am and what I like in bed, and I can think of many words that describe me better.
-But these oversimplified terms help us find others — people we identify with and people we want to fuck.
-While most of us can admit that they fail to capture our complexity, we can also admit the power in finding others who connect with us via the words we use.
+But these oversimplified terms help us find others.
+While most of us can admit they fail to capture our complexity, we can also recognize the joy and power in finding others who connect with us thanks to a shared lexicon, a common language.

-Adding new identities to our self-identifying vocabulary is part of our ongoing attempt to answer our most ancient human question.
-From modern space exploration to our first carvings of gods, we asked ourselves, “What am I?”
-This is a roundabout way of saying that we shouldn’t roll our eyes at “side.”
-The word might not roll off the tongue as much as “top” and “bottom,” words we’re accustomed to, and talking about being a side might seem awkward.
-But I think there’s a lot of queer men out there who could benefit from learning they have a name, community, and dating pool — one that doesn’t glorify anal sex as the baseline form of intimacy, eroticism, and pleasure.
+“Side” might not roll off the tongue as easily as “top” and “bottom,” and talking about being a side might feel awkward.
+But I think there’s a lot of queer men out there who could benefit from learning they have a name — one that doesn’t glorify anal sex as the baseline form of intimacy.